KeyanSong/431-2018/slides/class22/README.md

 ```

 4. The other thing I will absolutely be looking for is whether or not you remember to change the name of your project and the author to you.
 If yours says "431 Project Study 1 Demonstration" or says that the author is "Thomas E. Love" change that **NOW** so that you don't forget.
 "431 Project Study 1" is a boring but reasonable name for your work.
 But "431 Project Study 1 Demonstration" flags you as someone who didn't pay attention to details.
 Don't be in that situation.
+5. Finally, for heaven’s sake, **DO NOT** use my words included in the demonstration project in your project for either Study 1 or Study 2.
+Rewrite **everything** other than perhaps the headings to make it your own, and make it relevant to your situation.
+Do not repeat my instructions back at me.

 ### Study 2